j-brooke/BattlePlanPath/README.md

 ## Requirements

-BattlePlanPath is built on .NET Standard 2.0 - it has no additional dependencies - so I should work with any reasonably modern .NET platform.
+BattlePlanPath is built on .NET Standard 2.0 - it has no additional dependencies - so it should work with any reasonably modern .NET platform.

 ## Characteristics

-Some info to help you decide if BattlePlanPath is right for you project.
+Some info to help you decide if BattlePlanPath is right for your project.

 * Single-threaded
 * Geometry-agnostic - BattlePlanPath doesn't care if your world is 2D, 3D, or entirely non-spatial.